enscrypted/cZip/README.md

 ### Building from Source

-If you wish to build the application yourself, you will need **Qt 5.15** and the **Qt Cryptographic Architecture (QCA)** library installed.
-Additionally, for AURA steganography, the **Botan** cryptographic library is required (managed as a submodule).
+If you wish to build the application yourself, you will need **Qt 5.15**.
+The **Botan** cryptographic library is also required, but it is managed automatically as a Git submodule within the AURA directory and will be compiled along with the project.
 Detailed build instructions for each platform can be found in their respective `INSTALL.md` files:

 * **Windows**: See the instructions in `docker/windows/INSTALL.md`.
 * **Linux**: See the instructions in `docker/linux/INSTALL.md`.